-AN ACT to amend and reenact section 16-01-02 of the North Dakota Century Code, relating to the hours polls are required to be open on election days; or, in the alternative, to amend and reenact section 16.1-01-03 of the North Dakota Century Code as created by section 1 of House Bill No. 1138, as approved by the forty-sixth legislative assembly, relating to the hours polls are required to be open on election days.
+AN ACT to require a statement of intent to accompany proposed constitutional amendments; to amend and reenact sections 16-01-07 and 16-11-07 of the North Dakota Century Code, relating to the advertisement of constitutional amendments and other questions and the ballot placement of constitutional amendments and initiated and referred measures, or in the alternative, to amend and reenact sections 16.1-01-07 and 16.1-06-09 of the North Dakota Century Code, as created by House Bill No. 1225, as approved by the forty-seventh legislative assembly, relating to the advertisement of constitutional amendments and other questions and the ballot placement of constitutional amendment; and to declare an emergency.